chrislemke/sk-transformers/docs/README.md

 [![pypi](https://img.shields.io/pypi/v/feature-reviser)](https://pypi.org/project/feature-reviser/)
 [![license](https://img.shields.io/github/license/chrislemke/feature-reviser)](https://github.com/chrislemke/feature-reviser/blob/main/LICENSE)
 ## Introduction
-The feature-reviser makes it easier to find the right features for a classifier.
+The feature-reviser makes it easier to construct and find the right features for a classifier.
-After creating different features, the question often arises whether they improve or worsen the performance of the classifier and thus have a direct positive or negative influence on the prediction.
-This project is intended to simplify the selection of features and at the same time contribute to simplifying and automating the entire processing process.

-Additionally, this project also contains feature engineering steps, which can be used in a [Scikit-Learn pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
-Check out the [`custom_transformer`](https://github.com/chrislemke/feature-reviser/blob/main/feature_reviser/transformer/custom_transformer.py) module for more information.
+In this project, we want to conquer two big challenges in the field of machine learning/data science: feature engineering and feature selection.

+Every data is different every column needs to be treated differently.
+So one part of this project is a [collection of various transformers](https://github.com/chrislemke/feature-reviser/blob/main/feature_reviser/transformer/custom_transformer.py) that can be used for preprocessing.
+Because even if columns are somehow always different, some patterns can be generalized.
+We believe, that a brought collection of preprocessing transformers is like a well-equipped toolbox: You always find the tool you need and sometimes you get inspired by seeing a tool you did not recognize before.
+BTW: Feel free to contribute to this toolbox.

+Once you have a set of features, you need to find the right ones.
+This is where the feature selection comes in.
+We want to provide a collection of feature selection algorithms to quickly find your best collection.
+The main idea is that this process should be automated.
+Because there are better things to do in life than trying out different feature combinations. 🛝 Check out [Scikit-learn's feature selection](https://scikit-learn.org/stable/modules/classes.html?highlight=feature+selection#module-sklearn.feature_selection) module and the options [feature-engine](https://feature-engine.readthedocs.io/en/latest/api_doc/selection/index.html) for great already existing implementations.

 ## Installation
 If you are using [Poetry](https://python-poetry.org/), you can install the package with the following command: